hsec-1/cybersecurity-portfolio/Security Auditing & Risk Assessment/reverse-gandalf-apr26.md

 ### Antonym replacement

-*Goal*: Improve useabilty while maintaining security
+*Goal*: Improve useability while maintaining security

 Same idea as above.
 Also produced "I have been OWNED."
 PWNED has no clean antonym so the model fell back on the closest associated word.
 *Note*: After this failed I tried defining 'PWND' to give the model a clear understanding of the meaning to create an antonym but this was ignored by the model.